 If every employee understands the why behind every task – from filing insurance claims to building parking decks to sterilizing tools for spinal surgery – your organization can become culturally united and celebrate victories, large and small, together.

-Try asking how as you move down your plan, and why as you move up your plan.
+Try asking how you move down your plan, and why as you move up your plan.
 If you have a hard time aligning a tier to the one above it, you’ve found a hole in your plan that needs patching.

-Using this method, I think you’ll find it will allow you to build an effective and compelling plan of any kind that is primed for execution.
+Using this method, I think you’ll find will allow you to build an effective and compelling plan of any kind that is primed for execution.
 Now, as a business leader, read how other executives like you are helping sustain organizational change.